 The Beijing-Shanghai Railway, also known as the Jinghu Railway, stands as one of China's busiest, crucial, and immensely popular rail connections.
 Its route originates in Beijing and gracefully traverses major cities such as Tianjin, Jinan, Nanjing, and Suzhou before reaching its final destination in Shanghai.
-Offering an extensive service, there are a total of 41 pairs of daytime high-speed trains operating between Beijing and Shanghai, ensuring swift and efficient travel.
+Offering an extensive service, there are a total of 48 pairs of high-speed trains operating between Beijing and Shanghai.
+Three pairs of them are overnight trains.

-Notably, the journey from Beijing to Shanghai on the fastest train can be completed in an impressive time of less than 4 hours and 18 minutes, covering the 1,318-kilometer ride.
+Notably, the journey between Beijing and Shanghai on the fastest trains G21/G28 can be completed in an impressive time of 4 hours and 18 minutes, covering the 1,318-kilometer ride.
 Moreover, for those seeking a distinct experience, there are three overnight high-speed trains available between Beijing and Shanghai.
 These trains provide passengers with a delightful opportunity to unwind and enjoy an unforgettable sleeping experience aboard a high-speed train.

 Beijing-Shanghai High-Speed Train